reidcampolong/Microservice/README.md

 * As defined in our RequestRoute.java, we will be using the 'inputField' parameter in this example
 ![Postman image](docs/postman2.png)

 Awesome.
 Now we are ready to send the data!
-Hit send and checkout the request!
+Hit send and checkout the response!
-* The request we received is the inputField backwards.
+* The response we received is the inputField backwards.
 In RequestRoute.java, we pass the information into MyController and then return to the user their input backwards.

 ## What's the Point of This?
 Yeah, reversing a string might not be your end goal.
 Luckily, microservices can be nearly anything you want.
 For example, try making an